Assistive technology explained

 - easy to set up and safely use without professional advice.

 - Higher risk AT products may be one or all of the following:

 - known to have caused harm

 - require professional advice, setup or training for safe use.

-Refer to the Assistive technology product risk table for a detailed explanation of different risk levels of AT that will help you identify, find and access the AT you need.
+Refer to the Assistive technology product risk table for a detailed explanation of different risk levels of AT that will help show the minimum level of advice and support when choosing AT you need.

 Low, mid and high cost AT